 To serve, ladle the chowder into individual soup or chowder bowls and top with a little mound of crumbled bacon.

-⇒ To really make this meal complete, serve potato and corn chowder with garlic bread.
+⇒ To really make this meal complete, serve the chowder with garlic bread.
 For the best ever recipe for Homemade Garlic Bread, click here for mine or check it out under “Sides” in the drop menu.